locomotivemtl/charcoal-app/README.md

 `function(RequestInterface $request, ResponseInterface $response)` and returns a `ResponseInterface`

 Routables are called last (only if no explicit routes match fisrt).
 If no routables return a callable, then a 404 will be sent.
 (Slim's `NotFoundHandler`).

+> The [`charcoal-cms`](https://github.com/locomotivemtl/charcoal-cms) module contains many good examples of _routable_ objects.

+## Middlewares

+Just like routes (or everything else "Charcoal", really...), _middlewares_ are set up through the app's _config_.

+To be enabled, middlewares must be "active" and they must be accessible from the app's `container`.

+For example

+There are 2 middlewares provided by default in the `app` module:

+- `\Charcoal\App\Middleware\CacheMiddleware`
+- `\Charcoal\App\Middleware\Cache\IpMiddleware`

+Other Charcoal modules may provide more middlewares (for example, language detection in `charcoal-translator`).

 ## Charcoal Binary